-Meetings of the Partnership and its committees are open to the public, even through the government restrictions, by virtual means, and agendas, papers and minutes are published on our website in accordance with the Publication scheme.
+Meetings of the Partnership and its committees are open to the public, either in person or by virtual means, and agendas, papers and minutes are published on our website in accordance with the Publication scheme.

-An update on the development of a new Regional Transport Strategy and a draft 'Case for Change' consultation was presented to and noted by the Partnership at its meeting of 12 March 2021.
+The new Regional Transport Strategy - Final draft was presented to and approved by the Partnership for submission to Scottish Ministers at its meeting of 17 March 2023.